Your Austin Real Estate Resource

 An exemption removes part of the value of your property from taxation and lowers your taxes.
 For example, if your home is valued at $100,000 and you qualify for a $10,000 exemption, you pay taxes on your home as if it was worth only $90,000.

-Bastrop County 2012 Application for Homstead Exemption
+Application for Texas Homstead Exemption

 What Kinds of Homestead Exemptions Are Available?